Eternal life for $ 28: the man decided to freeze himself and his family in liquid nitrogen after death

 His wife and three children are not as involved with the Cryonics Institute, but they are registered like any other client.
 Kowalski had a conversation with them about it, and they understand it.
 They agree that the chance to wake up, however small, is worth it.
 They are also quite optimistic about the future, as the man says.

 “My mom says she's old school.
-She said the concept of preservation was too “unusual” for her and made me promise that I would fulfill her wish to be buried next to my father,” Kowalski says.
-“I respect the last wish of a man.
+She said the concept of preservation was too “unusual” for her and made me promise that I would fulfill her wish to be buried next to my father, Kowalski says.
+“I respect a person’s last wish.”
 But I wanted her to fulfill my wishes too.”

 see the future